tcal-x/misc/tutorial_0/README.md

 * Find the 4 pushbuttons in one corner of the board, `BTN0`...`BTN3`.
 * Press one of the two middle ones.
 You should see some kind of flashing/cycling in the bright LEDs.
 * Press the button _farthest_ from the corner to reset (`BTN3`).
 You may need to hold it down for a second or so.
+  * Or, you can press the `RESET` button.
+  * _Or_, you can press the `PROG` button, which will reprogram the FPGA and put you back at the starting point.
 * Push the other middlish button -- you should see different behavior now.
-* Press `BTN3` again to reset.
+* Press `BTN3` (or `RESET` or `PROG`) again to reset.
 * Try `BTN0` (cornermost) now.
-You won't see anything flashing, but if you change the slide switches, you'll see the brightness of the 4 smaller green LEDs change.
+You won't see anything flashing, but if you change the slide switches, you'll see the brightness level of the 4 smaller green LEDs change.

 ### What happened?